cjoshliu/irreversibility-from-representations/README.md

 ```

 ## Preprocess
-[Full training data](ADD ZENODO DOI) are deposited on Zenodo and should be unzipped and saved to `preprocessing/datasets`.
-Test-case data are already included in this repository.
+[Training data](ADD ZENODO DOI) are deposited on Zenodo and should be unzipped and saved to `preprocessing/datasets` before running.
-Alternatively, first run `preprocessing/SimCGL.m` to generate your own simulation videos.
+Alternatively, run `preprocessing/SimCGL.m` to generate your own simulation videos.
-Next, modify the first cell of `preprocessing/vid_to_dset.ipynb` to segment videos into datasets containing two-frame segments.
+Next, modify the first cell of `preprocessing/vid_to_dset.ipynb` to segment your videos into datasets containing two-frame segments.

 ## Train
 Copy dataset from preprocessing (or wherever else) to `data/cgle64/img_align_cgle64`.
 For example: